010. NUMBERING SYSTEM USED IN VOLUME 5.

 060.33 PROCEDURE.
 Preparation of index cards for division files shall be at the discretion of the commanding officer.

 060.66 DIVISIONAL EMPLOYEE CARD FILES.
 Each commanding officer shall maintain an alphabetical card file containing addresses and phone numbers of employees under his/her command.
-This file shall be controlled by the commanding officer or watch commander and updated by use of the Address and Phone Number Record, Form 01.20.00.
+This file shall be controlled by the commanding officer or watch commander and updated by use of the Employee Record Form, Form 01.38.00.

 Note: The home address, telephone number, and other personal information concerning Department employees may be released, to persons both within and outside the Department, only with the approval of the watch commander or officer in charge.